henriqueleng/svmidi/README.md

 ------------
 Send patches to my email, or do it via github.

-If you intendo to implement ALSA support, make sure to do so in a two files alsa.c alsa.h, they must have the same functions with the same name as in sndio.c, sndio.h, so there will be no need to fill the code with lots of #ifdef's.
+If you intend to implement ALSA support, make sure to do so in a two files alsa.c alsa.h, they must have the same functions with the same name as in sndio.c, sndio.h, so there will be no need to fill the code with lots of #ifdef's.
 Makefile already have a line to that, and svmidi.c too.